apache/shardingsphere/docs/document/content/reference/distsql/syntax/rdl/rule-definition/single-table/create-default-single-table-rule.en.md

 ### Supplement

-- `RESOURCE` needs to use data source resource managed by RDL
+- `RESOURCE` needs to use data source resource managed by RDL.

 ### Example